memgraph/docs/docs/how-to-guides/set-up-triggers.md

 ### Trigger execution upon node update

-Node property updates are common in graphs, in order to react to them you can create trigger for that type of event:
+Node property updates are common in graphs, in order to react to them, you can create a trigger for that type of event:

 ```cypher
 CREATE TRIGGER updateVertex